-Often, it’s not the benefits themselves that are the issue but rather the lack of awareness surrounding them as well as the cumbersome benefits enrolment process.
+Often, it’s not the benefits themselves that are the issue but rather the lack of awareness surrounding them as well as the cumbersome benefits enrollment process.

-Below, we offer four tips on how you can increase benefits participation in your organisation.
+Below, we offer four tips on how you can increase benefits participation in your organization.